mhartzel/ffcommander/README.md

 **-palette** Hack dvd subtitle color palette.
 Option takes 1-16 comma separated hex numbers ranging from 0 to f.
 Zero = black, f = white, so only shades between black -> gray -> white can be defined.
 FFmpeg requires 16 hex numbers, so f's are automatically appended to the end of user given numbers.
 Each dvd uses color mapping differently so you need to try which numbers control the colors you want to change.
 Usually the first 4 numbers control the colors.
 Example: **-palette f,0,f**  This option affects only subtitle burned on top of video.

 **-sp** Subtile Split.
-Have you ever been annoyed when a subtitle is displayed on top of a actors face ?
-With this option you can automatically move subtitles further up and down at the edge of the screen.
+Subtitles on DVD's and Blurays often use an unnecessary large font and are positioned too far from the edge of the screen covering too much of the picture.
+Sometimes subtitles are also displayed on the upper part of the screen and may even cover the actors face.
+[See picture here](https://raw.githubusercontent.com/mhartzel/ffcommander/master/pictures/Options-sp_and-sr_repositions_and_resizes_subtitles-2.png).
+The -sp option detects whether the subtitle is on top or bottom half of the screen and then moves it towards the edge of the screen so that it covers less of the picture area.
 Distance from the screen edge will be picture height divided by 100 and rounded down to nearest integer.
 Minimum distance is 5 pixels and max 20 pixels.
 Subtitles will be automatically centered horizontally.
-You can also resize subtitles with the **-sr** option when usind Subtitle Split.
-The **-sr** option requires installing ImageMacick.
+You can also resize the subtitles with the **-sr** option when using Subtitle Split.
 The **-sp** option affects only subtitles burned on top of video.

 **-sr** Subtitle Resize.
-Values less than 1 makes subtitles smaller, values bigger than 1 makes subtitle larger.
-This option can only be user with the **-sp** option.
+Values less than 1 makes subtitles smaller, values bigger than 1 makes subtitles larger.
+This option can only be used with the **-sp** option.
 Example: make subtitle 25% smaller: **-sr 0.75**   make subtitle 50% smaller: **-sr 0.50** make subtitle 75% larger: **-sr 1.75**.
 This option affects only subtitle burned on top of video.

 # Scan options
 **-f** This is the same as using options **-fs** and **-fe** at the same time.